 Manufacturer MWB AG, Bremerhaven

 Total mass 5,600 kg

 Dimensions on deck

 Length approx. 10 m

 Width approx. 4 m

 Height approx. 1.5 m

 Dimensions of swivel device

+Dimensions of swivel device

+Dimensions of swivel device Length approx. 3 m

 Length approx. 3 m

-Width approx. 2.6 m
+Length Width approx. 3 m approx. 2.6 m

-Height approx. 1.0 m

-Set up location Working deck, at the rear on the rear gate

-Note

 The launching frame is stored at MeBo in Bremen and if required sent to the ship dismantled in a 20' open top container (height 2.75 m).
 The use of the MeBo must be agreed with the headquarters and the University of Bremen in good time.

 The shipping company must be informed regarding transport.

-5.3.10 Nitrogen generator
+5.3.10 Nitrogen Generator

-Fig. 127 Nitrogen generator
+Fig. 125 Nitrogen Generator